AMACAFELLA/you_are_wrong/README.md

 Some ideas for future improvements:

-- Notifications for replies, new followers, etc.
+- Notifications for disagreements, new followers, etc.
 - Improved search with filters
 - User following
 - Admin dashboard to moderate content
 - Improve accessibility
+- Search for communities
+- Communities - Browse and search communities
+- Community profile - View community info and members
+- Search for gifs with Giphy API to embed in opinions
+- Giphy API - For embedding gifs